Tuaua v. United States: Background

 The case originated as a complaint filed in 2012 in the U.S. District Court for the District of Columbia, by American Samoan and U.S. national Leneuoti Tuaua, who was prohibited from becoming a police officer in California because he was not a U.S. citizen.

 The case was docketed in the U.S. Court of Appeals for the District of Columbia in 2013.
 Briefs were filed on May 12, 2014, and an oral argument was made on February 9, 2015.
 On June 5, 2015, the U.S. Court of Appeals for the District of Columbia ruled 3–0 to deny birthright citizenship to American Samoans, ruling that the guarantee of such citizenship to citizens in the Fourteenth Amendment does not apply to unincorporated U.S. territories.

 On February 1, 2016, attorneys filed a petition requesting that the Supreme Court of the United States review the Appeals Court's decision.

 On June 13, 2016, the Supreme Court denied certiorari, meaning the case will not be heard, and the lower court's ruling stands.

 Subsequent cases

 In Fitisemanu v.
-United States, the U.S. Court of Appeals for the Tenth Circuit ruled 2–1 to reverse a lower courts decision that stated that American Samoans are entitled to birthright citizenship and to overturn the Insular Cases.
+United States, the U.S. Court of Appeals for the Tenth Circuit ruled 2–1 to reverse a lower court's decision that stated that American Samoans are entitled to birthright citizenship and to overturn the Insular Cases.
 Despite Justice Gorsuch showing his willingness to overrule the Insular Cases in his concurrence in United States v.
 Vaello Madero, the case was similarly denied certiorari on October 17, 2022.